Toussaint (leper chief)

 Toussaint was a Frenchman, and is believed to have himself served time at Devil's Island.
 He contracted leprosy, most likely while in the penal colony.
 Toussaint was sent to a leper colony on Chacachacare, and stayed in the colony for the rest of his life.

-He was played by Anthony Zerbe in the film Papillon (1973).
+He was portrayed by Anthony Zerbe under heavy makeup in the film Papillon (1973).